310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/flood_of_customers_p2.md

 “And in order to support all of you and your efforts, tomorrow’s Gourmet District will be prospering like never seen before!”

-“For the seventh day’s screening, the ones you will be serving are not gourmands.
+“For the seventh day’s screening, the ones you will be serving are not gourmets.
 It shall be all your fans, who will come to cheer for you!”
 {% endbubble %}

 {% bubble Ritsu v2 %}